 The average amount of time that you want to use as minimum criteria is around every two weeks for a very active dog.
 Whilst on the top end, I wouldn’t leave it any longer than 6 weeks for a wash for any type of golden retriever.

-To find out more on how you can deal with the smell of your golden retriever, check out 10 tips to deal with the smell of a golden retriever.
+To find out more about how you can deal with the smell of your golden retriever, check out 10 tips to deal with the smell of a golden retriever.

 If something seems fishy it usually is…Heres what to look out for.
 There are 3 main things that you should be looking out for to quickly identify if your dog is experiencing an infection.